TiWo2012/sigmaLibs/README.md

 - divers Math functions like max, Min, abs, and more (`sigmaMath.hpp`)

 ## tests:
-The Lib is tested with [GoogleTest](https://github.com/google/googletest) and is strongly tested.
+The Library is tested with [GoogleTest](https://github.com/google/googletest) and is strongly tested.
 To see the test results run: `make && make run` in your terminal.
 You can have a look at the tests in the `test.cpp` file.

+## plans:
+- maybe add abstraction for [raylibs](https://github.com/raysan5/raylib) basic functions.
+- add more algorithms

 ## documentation:
 `sigmaAlgo.hpp`: